Stackelberg Coupling of Online Representation Learning and Reinforcement Learning¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — Introduces Stackelberg game formulation to representation–value function co-learning.
+- Novelty: ⭐⭐⭐⭐ — Introduces Stackelberg games to representation-value co-learning.

-- Technical Depth: ⭐⭐⭐⭐ — Formal bilevel optimization framework with convergence analysis.
+- Technical Depth: ⭐⭐⭐⭐ — Formal bilevel optimization framework and convergence analysis.

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Covers multiple algorithms and environments with comprehensive ablations.
+- Experimental Thoroughness: ⭐⭐⭐⭐ — Covers multiple algorithms and environments with complete ablations.

-- Value: ⭐⭐⭐⭐⭐ — Simple to implement, plug-and-play, with no additional computational overhead.
+- Value: ⭐⭐⭐⭐⭐ — Simple to implement, plug-and-play, with zero additional computational cost.